jspiro/tab-smart-sort/README.md

 ![Image inserted by Atom editor package auto-host-markdown-image](http://i.imgur.com/CahO4eD.gif)

 A simple package to order tabs in a logical fashion as they are added.
+The order can be customized in settings.
 The order is based on any sort priority of path, extension, and file name.
-The order can be customized in settings.
+Or the order can be set to match the vertical ordering of the expanded file-tree.
 After you use this for a while you will always know where to look in the tab bar.
 No more hunting around.

 # Installation